Selected Neuroscience Artworks by Adam Sprague

 Neural Impressions

-Neural Impressions showcases the confluence of visual arts and diverse fields of neuroscience—including neural imaging, visual perception, and psychedelic research—through the work of fifteen Georgia State University artists (students and faculty).
+Neural Impressions showcases the confluence of visual arts and diverse fields of neuroscience, including neural imaging, visual perception, and psychedelic research, through the work of fifteen Georgia State University artists (students and faculty).
 Most pieces were created in collaboration with GSU scientists via the Brains & Behavior ArtSci Match Program, a cross-disciplinary initiative launched by Neuroscience PhD student Hannah Lichtenstein.
-The resulting artwork interprets and translates important GSU neuroscience research for the general public, highlighting the power of interdisciplinary collaboration.
+The resulting artworks interpret and translate important GSU neuroscience research for the general public, highlighting the power of interdisciplinary collaboration.

 View full list of neuroscience exhibitions curated by Adam Sprague